myhoon/FAFFT_HQC/README.md

 # Improved Frobenius FFT for Code-based Cryptography on Cortex-M4

-This is an implementation of HQC and BIKE paper *"Improved Frobenius FFT for Code-based Cryptography on Cortex-M4"*.
+This is an implementation of HQC and BIKE described in the paper *"Improved Frobenius FFT for Code-based Cryptography on Cortex-M4"*.

 ## Authors